 - Review all proposed subdivision, special permit, and site plans relative to engineering design and City standards and requirements.
 We additionally review all plans that are submitted for Conservation Commission approval, again relative to engineering design and City standards and requirements.

 - A site plan is required for all commercial or industrial projects, including renovation to an existing building; for all new residential dwellings; and for renovation of a residential dwelling when the number of units is to be increased or decreased and/or municipal utilities are to be changed.
-The Site Plan Filing Process And Application is available in the Engineering office.
+The Development Review Filing Process And Application is available on-line.

 - Perform all necessary field investigations required for associated plan reviews and inspections for all sanitary sewer and storm drain main installation and service connections.

 - Perform survey, drafting and design plus prepare contract plans and specifications for many of the public sewer, drain, sidewalk, parking lot, landscape and intersection improvement projects through-out the City.

 - Perform inspection of contracted projects and clerk-of-works duties for construction activities of the approved subdivisions.

 Direct services that are available to the public include but are not limited to the following: